hashicorp/consul/website/source/api/kv.html.md

 - `separator` `(string: '/')` - Specifies the string to use as a separator for recursive key lookups.
-This option is only used when paired with the `keys` parameter to limit the dept of keys returned,  only up to the given separator.
+This option is only used when paired with the `keys` parameter to limit the prefix of keys returned,  only up to the given separator.
   This is specified as part of the URL as a query parameter.

 ### Sample Request